mdb1/mdb1.github.io/_posts/2023-09-18-notification-center-testing.markdown

 ## Testing code that is executed on a different thread

-So far, we haven't had any issues testing our notification center code, but what happens, if we need to execute a `Task` inside our publisher?
+So far, we haven't had any issues testing our notification center code, but what happens if we need to execute a `Task` inside our publisher?

 Let's say we modify our publisher observer code in the view model to: